fakob/MoviePrint_v004/README.md

 * Scene detection (using mean difference)
 * Automatic In and Outpoint detection

+### Please give feedback
+As **we are not collecting any data** from you, **we are dependent on you talking to us**.
+If you have a minute, we would very much appreciate if you tell us

+* how you found out about MoviePrint
+* how you use the software
+* what you use MoviePrint images for
+* what you like, what you dislike
+* and anything else you think we should know to make a better product

+You can use [this form](http://movieprint.fakob.com/2018/05/alpha-release-is-out/) or the `Share Feedback` button in the app.

+### Want to stay updated?
+Do you want to be informed when new features are released?
+Just write NEWSLETTER in [this form](http://movieprint.fakob.com/2018/05/alpha-release-is-out/) or use the `Share Feedback` button in the app.
+_We will only ever send you MoviePrint related updates._

 MoviePrint is using openCV as the roadmap includes utilising computer vision algorithms.

 ### Watch screencast